tayelemma/React-Ecommerce/report.md

 * Yesterday: Design the backend schemas and determine my front-end components and screens.
 * Today: Plan to create react-app and Plan work on backend and test the api end-point on postman.
 * Block: N/A

+## Jan 19, 2023
+* Yesterday: Finished Designing the backend schemas for Used, Product, Order and Review.
+Created User and Product API end point and test the API end point on postman.
+* Today: Continue working on the backend.
+Specifically, work on the rest of the product API endpoint and Order API end point.
+* Block: N/A